 Another app that’s worth consulting before you make a bigger purchase – search Vouchercloud for discounts and coupon codes with your chosen retailer.
 You can also use the ‘track your savings’ function to keep abreast of how much you’ve saved through using the app.

 Regularly feeding money into a parking meter soon adds up, but install Parkopedia onto your phone and it will help you locate any free parking areas in your current location.

 Shopping list apps

 If you're prone to getting tempted by all the multi-buy offers and the interesting middle aisle of Lidl then sticking to a list will help you stay focused, and an app-based list is one you're not going to leave on the fridge.
 Apps like OurGroceries and AnyList make it easy to add items whenever you remember them, and to tick them off as you make your way around the shop.

 Simple solutions are often best, and the humble piggy bank is still an effective way of amassing a surprisingly healthy amount of cash.
 Get in the habit of feeding piggy your change and he will grow fat in no time at all.
 Try saving £2 coins separately and you can easily save £50 per month this way alone.

-Avoiding convenience stores may be easier said than done when you've run out of milk or bread and the supermarket's too far away, but convenience stores' mark-ups tend to be significantly higher than in supermarkets.
+Avoiding convenience stores may be easier said than done when you've run out of milk or bread and the supermarket's too far away, but mark-ups tend to be significantly higher in corner shops.

-As far as supermarkets are concerned, the discount chains are really stealing a march on the so-called big four.
+As far as supermarkets are concerned, the discount chains do live up to their name.
 Significant savings can be made on your weekly shop if you use the so-called cheaper supermarkets such as Lidl and Aldi.